ad-labyrinth/ATS2023/README-ENG.md

 ```

 ## Terminology that will be used today

-Due to the fact that today we are using Labyrinth Deception Platform as the example of the deception platfroms, it has its own therms that will be actively used today:
+Due to the fact that today we are using Labyrinth Deception Platform as the example of the deception platfroms, it has its own terminology that will be actively used today:
 1. **Point** = network decoy, lure, deceptive network services.
 > [!NOTE]
 > Points ARE NOT separate virtual machines.